Sleeping My Day Away

 "Sleeping My Day Away" is the most successful single from the Danish rock band D-A-D outside Denmark, with two weeks on the UK top 100.
 The single was released in 1989, with "Ill Will" as the b-side.
 Both songs appear on their No Fuel Left for the Pilgrims album.

 The song was covered by German gothic rock band Mono Inc. for their album Pain, Love & Poetry.
+Danish pop group Me & My also did a cover of the song for their third album Flying High.

 Music video

 The official music video for the song was directed by Andy Morahan, and takes place primarily in a bedroom.
 The music video received heavy airplay on MTV.